estifanosk/topN/README.md

 How to Run

 Clone this git repository and run the following commands to build the project and run it.
+The commands will download gradle and build the project.
+The run command will run the program.

 $> ./gradlew clean build